corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 1. **Notary keypair**: A Solana [keypair file](https://docs.anza.xyz/cli/wallets/file-system) for the notary.
 This account must have sufficient SOL to pay for Solana transaction fees and account rent for each notarised Corda transaction.
-2. **Notary authorization**: Your notary's Solana public key must be authorized by R3 Ltd in the Solana notary program.
+2. **Notary authorization**: Your notary's Solana public key must be authorized by R3 in the Solana notary program.
 3. **Solana RPC access**: The notary node requires HTTP and WebSocket access to a [Solana RPC endpoint](https://solana.com/rpc).
 4. **Program whitelist agreement**: Agree with your network participants which Solana programs may be invoked via notary instructions.
 By default, the SPL Token and Token-2022 programs are whitelisted.